Testing Texture Two Zero Neutrino Mass Matrices Under Current Experimental Scenario: Numerical analysis

-As pointed out by D. Meloni in Ref. \cite{24}, NO is ruled out at 2$\sigma$ level, our results also remain consistent with it.
-For sake of completion, we have shown the correlation between $\Sigma$ and $\theta_{23}$ for NO {Fig. \ref{fig6}(a)].
+\end{small} where $t_{2(23)}\equiv tan2\theta_{23}$, $c_{\delta}\equiv cos \delta$.
+The analysis done by D. Meloni et al. \cite{25} excludes the NO for case C at 1$\sigma$ CL, which remains consistent with our result as well [Fig. \ref{fig5} (a)].
+Using the 2$\sigma$ range of neutrino oscillation parameters, from Eq.(\ref{eq20}), we find, $\Sigma_{min} \simeq 0.174 $eV, which marginally lies outside the current Planck's limit, $\Sigma<0.17$eV.
+This indicates that case C is now ruled out for IO as well.
+This result is different from ref \cite{25}, which allows IO for case C. To comprehend this result, we have presented the comparison, considering the Planck's limit, $\Sigma<0.17$eV and $\Sigma<0.23$eV respectively [Figs. \ref{fig5} (b)].
+The correlation between $\Sigma$ and $\theta_{23}$ clearly excludes the allowed parameter space for $\Sigma<0.17$eV , owing to the present refinement in $\theta_{23}$ and $\Sigma$ at 2$\sigma$ CL.

-Using the 2$\sigma$ range of updated neutrino oscillation parameters, it is found that case C is now ruled out for IO.
-To comprehend this result, we have presented the comparison, considering the two planck's limit, $\Sigma<0.17eV$ and $\Sigma<0.23eV$ respectively, at 2$\sigma$ CL [Figs. \ref{fig6} (b,c)].
-The correlation between $\Sigma$ and $\theta_{23}$ clearly excludes the allowed parameter space for $\Sigma<0.17eV$ at 2$\sigma$ CL.
-Hence the present refinement in $\theta_{23}$ and $\Sigma$ leads to incompatibility of case C for IO.
-In Table \ref{tab2}, we have encapsulated the current status of texture two zero cases as well as the predictions on $\Sigma$, $|M|_{ee}$, $\delta$ in light of latest experimental data at 2$\sigma$ CL.
+It must be noted that, even at $3\sigma$ CL, the parameter space of all the five cases are found to be tightly constrained under the current experimental scenario as evident from Figs.\ref{fig1},\ref{fig2},\ref{fig3},\ref{fig4},\ref{fig4},\ref{fig5}, however no specific conclusion can be made regarding the physical parameters.
+In Table \ref{tab2}, we have encapsulated the current status of texture two zero cases as well as the predictions on $\Sigma$, $|M_{ee}|$, $\delta$ in light of latest experimental data at 2$\sigma$ CL.